-A year after graduating, she was invited to travel to the Czech Republic and Slovakia, with Dramatic Adventure Theatre, where she was challenged to immerse her self fully in the culture, researching and cultivating a theatrical piece inspired by her precious time there.
-During her tour in Slovakia she spent time in the small Roma village of Rankovce, Slovakia, teaching Roma(Gypsy) children how to create theater and write their own stories through the power of theatre.
-While stationed at the village, she volunteered, to help build houses for certain members of the village.
+Right after graduating, she traveled to the Czech Republic and Slovakia, with Dramatic Adventure Theatre, where she immersed her self fully in the culture, researching and cultivating a theatrical piece inspired by her precious time there.
+During her tour in Slovakia she spent time in the small Roma village of Rankovce, Slovakia, teaching the children of the village, along with her cast mates, how write their own stories through the power of theatre.
+While stationed at the village, Noelle and her cast mates volunteered to help build houses for members of the village.

-The Roma are a people who have faced horrible discrimination and isolation from the rest of Europe, and cast away.
-Noelle along with a small ensemble of actors, where inspired by the sense of love and family the community extended to her theatre company, Noelle and her cast mates went on to create a play, inspired by the experience and the people of the community, “The Town at the Edge of the Sunflower Field”.
+The Roma are a people who have faced horrible discrimination and isolation from the rest of Europe.
+Inspired by the sense of love and family the community extended to her theatre company, Noelle and her cast mates went on to write a play, based on the experience and the people of the community, “The Town at the Edge of the Sunflower Field”.
 This experience has forever shaped the artist Noelle still strives to be; An artist who fights to shine light in any way she can on the stories of those who want to be seen and heard.
 To help uplift the communities around her and the next generation of artists